mecid/mecid.github.io/_posts/2020-02-19-mastering-buttons-in-swiftui.md

 }
 ```

 As you can see in the example above, *ButtonStyle* protocol has the only one requirement.
 We need to implement *makeBody* function.
-This function provides a configuration that we can use to understand whenever user presses the button.
+This function provides a configuration that we can use to obtain the label of the button and understand whenever user presses it.

 ```swift
 Button("Button 1") {}